Estimated reading time: 6 minutes

 Please Remember

-It is essential to remember that you shouldn’t try and make your dog sick.
-This can cause more damage and other more complicated issues.
+It is essential to remember that you shouldn’t try to make your dog sick.
+Doing so can cause more damage and other more complicated issues.
 Only make your dog sick if advised by the Vet over the phone.

 Disclaimer